Mr. Niebla: Personal life

 Efrén Tiburcio Márquez was born on February 22, 1973, the son of Paulino Tiburcio.
-He would later marry Mariela Rodríguez and together the couple have a son and a daughter.
-At one point his son was training for a professional wrestling career, but did not complete his training at the time.
+He later married Mariela Rodríguez, and together the couple have a son and a daughter.
+At one point, his son was training for a professional wrestling career, but did not complete his training.

-Mr. Niebla publicly acknowledged that he was an alcoholic, stating in a 2018 interview that his drinking problem had cost him a lot over the years in regards to his career and prosperity.
-In the same interview he claimed that he was not a "drunken fighter" notwithstanding his alcoholism.
+Mr. Niebla publicly acknowledged that he was an alcoholic in a 2018 interview, stating that his drinking problem had cost him a lot over the years in regards to his career and prosperity.
+In the same interview, he claimed that he was not a "drunken fighter" notwithstanding his alcoholism.
 Notwithstanding Mr. Niebla's claims, there were incidents over the years where he was wrestling despite being in no condition to perform.
-During the 2015 Fantastica Mania tour of Japan, Mr. Niebla was taken off the shows and later had to be hospitalized during the tour.
-Afterward, CMLL fired him.
+During the Fantastica Mania 2015 tour in Japan, Mr. Niebla was taken off the shows and later had to be hospitalized, after which CMLL fired him.
 He was later rehired by CMLL.
-On August 28, 2018, Mr. Niebla worked a Tuesday night show for CMLL where he was visibly impaired as he fell off the ropes during his entrance.
+On August 28, 2018, Mr. Niebla worked a Tuesday night show for CMLL where he was visibly impaired, falling off the ropes during his entrance.
 He was not involved in the first fall, while a visibly upset Volador Jr. removed Mr. Niebla's mask at the beginning of the second fall to draw a disqualification.
 Volador Jr. left the ring before the announcement was made.
 Mr. Niebla subsequently stated he was injured and the swift conclusion was to shield those in the ring from further problems.
-After the incident CMLL announced that Mr. Niebla had been removed from the CMLL 85th Anniversary Show, followed by the Mexico City wrestling commission announcing that they had indefinitely suspended his wrestling license.
+After the incident, CMLL announced that Mr. Niebla had been removed from the CMLL 85th Anniversary Show, followed by the Mexico City wrestling commission announcing that they had indefinitely suspended his wrestling license.
 Prior to his CMLL return in 2019, CMLL officials informed him that he would be fired if he worked drunk again.

 Death and legacy

 Mr. Niebla died from complications of a septic arthritis on December 23, 2019.
-Prior to his death, CMLL had announced that they were holding a benefit show for Mr. Niebla on January 4 to help pay for his latest medical expenses, but with Mr. Niebla's death it became a tribute show, El Ultimo Vuelo del Rey del Guaguanco ("The last flight of the King of Guaguanco"), with the money collected going to his family.
+CMLL had announced that they were holding a benefit show for Mr. Niebla on January 4 to help pay for his latest medical expenses, but with his death, it became a tribute show, El Ultimo Vuelo del Rey del Guaguanco ("The last flight of the King of Guaguanco"), with the money collected going to his family.
 As part of the show, Drone won the Copa Mr. Niebla trophy.
-As part the tribute, Micro-Estrella Zacarias, who often accompanied Mr. Niebla to the ring, worked as a small version of Mr. Niebla instead of his normal mask and outfit.
+Micro-Estrella Zacarias, who often accompanied Mr. Niebla to the ring, worked as a small version of Mr. Niebla instead of his normal mask and outfit.
 CMLL also announced that they were holding a special show, La Noche de Mr. Niebla, on January 24.